Kras39/Sentiment-Analysis-of-Summarized-Texts/README.md

 # Sentiment-Analysis-of-Summarized-Texts

-This code provides a complete workflow for conducting research.
-It includes the following steps:
+This script offers a comprehensive workflow for analyzing text sentiment after extractive and abstractive summarization.
+It supports multiple languages (e.g., English, German, French) and includes the following key steps:

-1. **Data preprocessing**.
+1. Data Preprocessing – Preparing raw text for analysis.
-2. **Extractive and abstractive summarization**.
+2. Summarization – Applying both extractive and abstractive methods to condense text.
-3. **Sentiment analysis**.
-4. **Evaluation of results** using metrics:
-   - Precision
-   - Recall
+3. Sentiment Analysis – Evaluating the emotional tone of summarized content.
+4. Result Evaluation – Assessing performance using metrics such as:
-   - F1-Score
+   - Precision, Recall, and F1-Score
-   - ROUGE
-   - BLEU

-## Code Adaptation

-You can adapt this code to your needs, for example:
-- Add support for more languages.
+   - ROUGE and BLEU for summarization quality
-- Experiment with different summarization and sentiment analysis models.

-## Dataset Usage
+The code is adaptable for further customization, such as integrating additional languages or experimenting with alternative models.

-When using the dataset, please cite [this paper](link_to_paper).
+Dataset Attribution: When using the referenced dataset, please cite the accompanying paper (link provided in the original text).